rvagg/archived-bootstrap/README.md

 and you'll get the dependencies packed too.

-Alternatively you'll find a *build.sh* script in the *js* directory that you can use to build *bootstrap-ender.js* yourself.
+Alternatively you'll find a *build.sh* script in the *js/ender* directory that you can use to build *bootstrap-ender.js* yourself.

 Me
 --